 They don’t have a telephone line but use their mobile phones for communication.
 They hand-wash clothes and don’t need a dryer as the warm climate air-dries them in short order.
 To get around they use local public transportation, and drive their old VW Beetle ‘bug’ car when they need the carry space.

 Over the years they have become as independent from the grid as they can, without cutting themselves off from their local friends and community, nor from their friends and family abroad.
+You can learn more about how they are living their off-grid lifestyle by reading this article

 Is ‘Off-Grid’ living right for you?